kaggour/AM-CDM/README.md

 }
 ```

-## CDM Inheritance - Lead: Alex Kitt
+## AM-CDM Inheritance - Lead: Alex Kitt
-The AM CDM relies on class inheritance to enforce consistency.
-High-level classes (such as ManufacturingProcessStep) lay out common attributes and common structures to be inherited by domain specific subclasses.
+The AM-CDM relies on class inheritance to enforce consistency and reduce redundant concepts.
+High-level classes (such as ManufacturingProcessStep) lay out common attributes and common structures to be inherited by domain-specific subclasses.
 Critically, the high level classes establish the foundational relationships between classses.
 As an example, ManufacturingProcessStep includes the relationship to:
 * the manufacturing equipment used in the process,
-* the specification used to prescribe the process,
-* the material inputs and material ouputs should.
+* the material inputs and material ouputs.

 Further, since ManufacturingProcessStep is a child of PlannedProcessStep, all ManufacturingProcessSteps include relationships to:
 * the personnel who ran the process,
 * the organization which ran the process.

-Finally, through inheritance consistent common attributes are also enforced.
-For ManufacturingProcessStep this the timestamp when the process started and stopped.
-Subclasses are left to define domain specific attributes within the common structure defined by their parent classes.

-### Inheritance/Meta-Rules
+* the specification used to prescribe the process.

+One special circumstance of note in the SADL syntax is the use of "only has values of".
+For example, mfgProcessMachine of Build *only has values* of type AMSystem.
+Here, the attributes associated within AMSystem append (as opposed to overwritte) to the attributes within mfgProcessMachine, but only in the case of a ManufacturingProcessStep of type Build.
+On the contrary, it would not make sense for the attributes of an AMSystem to be applicable to other types of mfgProcessMachine, such as in the case of a thermal treatment process where the mfgProcessMachine of ManufacturingProcessStep MaterialHT "only has values of" HTSystem.

-## Who is using the AM CDM - Lead: Yan Lu
+## Who is using the AM-CDM - Lead: Yan Lu

-Current and Potential Users of AM-CDM include
+Current known users of AM-CDM include;

-ASTM International - Within ASTM, the Center of Excellence and the Consortium for Materials Data Standardization (CMDS) use AM-CDM for data collection and to populate their curated database with laser powder bed fusion process data from members.
+ASTM International - Within ASTM, the Center of Excellence and the Consortium for Materials Data Standardization (CMDS) is aligning their database that is curating Laser Powder Bed Fusion data for its members to the AM-CDM.

-America Makes Community - Several projects within the America Makes ecosystem have incorporated AM-CDM and AM-CDD (Common Data Dictionary):
+America Makes Community - Several projects within the America Makes community have incorporated AM-CDM and AM-CDD:
+  1. CORE Data Repository - A project led by The Penn State Applied Research Lab and supported by Edison Welding Institute (EWI) has adopted the AM-CDM as the foundation for the data model that will be employed by the CORE Project Data Repository.
+A proof-of-concept has been comleted and remains to be implemented on CORE.
+This project has also produced an AM-CDM compliant data template that is currently available on the CORE Data Repository to America Makes members: <a href="https://core.americamakes.us/deliverables/overview/cd6ef85c-e9a6-4ac3-8fa9-005d7d78d040" target="_blank">CORE Data Template Available Here</a>
-  1. Colorado School of Mines – Cross Platform Consistency Project, Focused on mechanical properties of Inconel 718 (IN718) produced on PBF-LB systems, this project aims to Establish cross-platform processing pedigree strategies, Conduct tensile property testing, Characterize mechanical behavior of PBF-LB materials, Assess the impact of process parameters, machine features, and feedstock, Evaluate heat treatment effectsand Recommend test methods and data standards for qualification and future needs
+  2. Colorado School of Mines – Cross Platform Consistency Project - Focused on curating mechanical properties of Inconel 718 (IN718) produced on PBF-LB systems.
+This project aims to establish cross-platform processing pedigree strategies, conduct tensile property testing, characterize mechanical behavior of PBF-LB materials, assess the impact of process parameters, machine features, and feedstock, evaluate heat treatment effects, and recommend test methods and data standards for qualification.
+*How is CSOM using the AM-CDM?*

-  2. Boeing – GAMAT Project
-The "Generation of Additive Material Allowables for Ti-6Al-4V" aims to create a standardized, statistical method for deriving bulk material properties using L-DED (Laser Powder Feed Directed Energy Deposition).
+  3. Boeing – GAMAT Project - The "Generation of Additive Material Allowables for Ti-6Al-4V" aims to create a standardized, statistical method for deriving bulk material properties using L-DED (Laser Powder Feed Directed Energy Deposition).
+GAMAT is using Hexagon's Material Center softaware to capture AM process data, which has been mapped to the AM-CDM.

-AFRL – HyperThought and Materials Center Integration (Presentation link)
+AFRL – HyperThought is integrating with Materials Center and is employing the AM-CDM

+*(Presentation link)*

-NIST – AM Bench Data Curation AM Bench offers benchmark datasets and challenges for model validation and simulation.
+NIST – AM Bench - A data curation activity that is leveraging the AM-CDM which offers benchmark datasets and challenges for model validation and simulation.
 Data are rigorously measured, well-documented, and publicly archived.

-(More Info)
+*(Link to more Info)*

-Penn State / Maritime Industrial Base (MIB) - Exploring AM-CDM for managing data in the maritime industrial context.
+The Maritime Industrial Base (MIB) & The Penn State Applied Research Lab - Are adopting the AM-CDM as the foundation for the MIB Ontolgoy for Advanced Manufacturing (MIBO-ADVM) that will be utilized to connect Advanced Manufacturing data accross the MIB.

-University of Maryland (UMD)- Uses AM-CDM/CDD in collaboration with DEVCOM.
-(Project Report link)
+University of Maryland (UMD) - Uses AM-CDM/CDD in a collaboration with DEVCOM.

+*(Project Report link)*

-CCAM (Commonwealth Center for Advanced Manufacturing) - Proposing a data integration framework using AM-CDM to enable interoperability between AM systems and MES/ERP platforms.
+CCAM (Commonwealth Center for Advanced Manufacturing) - Is proposing a data integration framework using AM-CDM to enable interoperability between AM systems and MES/ERP platforms.

-Hexagon - Applies AM-CDM across multiple projects for curating AM material data.
+Hexagon - Applies the AM-CDM in their software for curating AM material data across multiple projects.

 Authentise - Interested in developing a CDM-based adaptor to enable standardized communication with AM systems from various vendors.